mweiden/mweiden.github.io/nanoc/content/pages/learning/reads.md

 * Francis Fukuyama - Political Order and Political Decay\*
 * David Harvey - The Enigma of Capital & the Crises of Capitalism\*
 * Arle Russel Hochschild - Strangers In Their Own Land
-* Rebecca Solnit - Call Them by Thier True Names: American Crises (and Essays)
+* Rebecca Solnit - Call Them by Their True Names: American Crises (and Essays)
 * Jason Stanley - How Propaganda Works\*

 ## Literature